 Academic Degrees Achieved: Ph.D., M.S.W., Rutgers University; B.A.S.W., Elizabethtown College

 Measuring Quality of Life among Adults with Mental Retardation & other Developmental Disabilities (2005) New Jersey's Self-determination Initiative: An exploratory evaluation Voices of poverty: A content analysis 2011-2012 (2013) "Preparing paraprofessionals empowering youth," a 3 year grant funded by the US Department of Health and Human Services.
 (2014-present)

-Academic Degrees Achieved: M.A., Philosophy, New School for Social Research; B.A., Philosophy, Loyola University in Maryland
+Academic Degrees Achieved: M.A., New School for Social Research; B.A., Loyola University

-Academic Degrees Achieved: Ph.D., The Graduate Center, City University of New York; M.Phil., The Graduate Center, City University of New York; M.A., Northern Illinois University B.A., University of Iowa
+Academic Degrees Achieved: Ph.D., M.Phil., City University of New York; M.A., Northern Illinois University; B.A., University of Iowa

 I teach courses in U.S., African American, and Modern Latin American history and am completing a book entitled “Haitian Refugees and the Rebirth of Immigrant Detention in the United States, 1973 to 2000.”

 Academic degrees achieved: M.S., Cognitive Psychology - Florida State University, 2010; M.A., Public Policy, Monmouth University, 2018